alu111222333/JSONtemplate/README.md

 ```
 So you put all templates that used together in one place. **users_table** template use **users_table_items** for each element in array.
 After loading this file its name will be ignored and name after **NextTemplateName:** will be taken.
 You can use this names for parsing data

+# Translation
+All templates are translated automatically if there is keywords in format "@str.array_key"

+If you nee to translate some response you can use function "JST.translateObject(jsonObject,[keys])".
+Keys is optional.